-Learn how Hubspot's flywheel model for growth can be powered by reputation management.
+Learn how Hubspot's Flywheel marketing model for growth can be powered by reputation management and complimented by content and the Brand Mosaic concept.

-Once a valuable source of leads, Facebook can no longer be relied on as a steady source of new business.
+Once a valuable source of leads, in general Facebook is no longer relied on as a steady source of new business.
 On top of that, acquisition costs are on the rise.
 So, as a business, what can you do to adapt to the changing times and implement effective marketing strategies that attract new customers and delight existing ones?

 You’re likely familiar with the traditional funnel that guides prospects from marketing to sales to becoming a customer.
 While it does a great job of tracking customers through the acquisition phase, it does nothing to harness the power of your existing customers to fuel growth after the initial sale.